amandaleee/developer-interview-questions/README.md

 * Can I meet the developers I’m working with?
 * Am I taking a person’s place on the team?
 Why are they leaving?
 Where do they fall on the org chart?
 * Who do I answer to?
+* Do I manage/mentor anyone?
 * How does your technical/product/customer/executive leadership work on the product on a regular basis?
 * How does your technical/product/customer/executive leadership use the product on a regular basis?
 * Is the team growing?
 What are your needs right now?
 * How do you avoid team-wide burnout?
 * What’s the churn like?
 How many people have left in the last year, and why did they leave?
 * How diverse are the developers here?
 How do you address the issue of diversity in the field?
+* How important is your technology to the core of your company's mission?

 ## Company dynamics